Survival statistics for hairy cell leukaemia

-This page is about statistics and what they can tell us about the outlook for people with hairy cell leukaemia.
+Survival statistics for hairy cell leukaemia.
 There is information about

 Statistics and prognosis of hairy cell leukaemia